pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 ## Results

-So far I am using the JIT traces of three programs: 1) Booting Linux on the [Pydrofoil](https://docs.pydrofoil.org) RISC-V emulator, 2) booting Linux on the Pydrofoil ARM emulator 3) running the PyPy bootstrap process on top of PyPy.
+So far I am using the JIT traces of three programs: 1) Booting Linux on the [Pydrofoil](https://docs.pydrofoil.org) RISC-V emulator, 2) booting Linux on the Pydrofoil ARM emulator, and 3) running the PyPy bootstrap process on top of PyPy.

 I picked these programs because most Python programs don't contain interesting